pawl/nightmare_forms/README.md

 # Nightmare Forms

-The goal of this project is to be a minimal example of the best way to implement a complicated form.
+The goal of this project is to be an example of the best way to implement a complicated form.

 The example in this repo will implement an order form for a coffee shop.
 The order form will demonstrate these aspects of complicated forms:
 * The ability to add, remove, and modify existing items. (dynamic form)